)}

 • Headquarters: Bengaluru (Bangalore), India.
 India entity, INR billing with GST input credit.

 • Delivery model: boutique founder-led.
 Both co-founders deliver every engagement personally.
-Rathnakara GN (M.Sc Cyber Security, OSCP, CompTIA PenTest+) leads pentest delivery.
-Ashok S Kamat handles scoping, consulting, and compliance mapping.
+Rathnakara GN (M.Sc Cyber Security, OSCP) leads pentest delivery.
+Ashok Kamat handles scoping, consulting, and compliance mapping.

-• Retest: 1 full retest included free within 30 calendar days of the initial report, on both Startup and Growth plans.
+• Retest: 1 full retest included free within one month of the v1.0 report, on both Startup and Growth plans.

 • Sample report: SOC 2 + ISO 27001 ready pentest report published publicly with no email gate.